BrianSturgis/JanWeek5project/README.md

 - Each spec was committed before writing its corresponding code.
 - Project utilizes ES6 features including classes and template literals.
 - Dependencies are managed with npm.
-- webpack is used to lint, bundle, and process code.
+- Webpack is used to lint, bundle, and process code.

 ## Stretch Goals
 - The output is formatted inside of a snarky paragraph and would rather it have the tone of a robot.
 I was listening to Bill Burr the Comedian and his snarky personality heavily influenced the content choice.
 - A UI for the application that has css styling.
 - Will return the date of a user's next birthday on each planet.
 - Will return the age Keith Richards will be in dog years on the planet Jupiter in 2073.
-- it will assume that the average lifespan of a mayfly is 5 minutes, then determine how many mayfly lifespans a human user has lived and then compare it the current age (in Earth years) of our sun.
+- It will assume that the average lifespan of a mayfly is 5 minutes, then determine how many mayfly lifespans a human user has lived and then compare it the current age (in Earth years) of our sun.

 ## Known Bugs
 none as of yet but don't fret as there will be.